synthizer/synthizer/manual/src/concepts/properties.md

   orientation.
 - `object`, identified by a `o` suffix, used to set object properties such as the buffer to use for a buffer generator.
+- `biquad`, configuration for a biquad filter.
+Used on effects and sources to allow filtering audio.

 No property constant represents a property of two types.
 For example `SYZ_P_POSITION` is both on `Context` and `Source3D` but is a `d3` in both